hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 This guide discussed how to generate credentials on-demand so that the access credentials no longer need to be written to disk.
 Next, learn about the [Tokens and Leases](/guides/identity/lease.html) so that you can control the lifecycle of those credentials.

+Also, read the [Database Root Credential Rotation](/guides/secret-mgmt/db-root-rotation.html) guide to learn about programmatically rotating the root credential for enhanced security.